danielhrisca/asammdf/README.md

 conda install -c conda-forge asammdf
 ```

-In case a wheel is not present for you OS/Python versions and you
+In case a wheel is not present for your OS/Python versions and you
-lack the proper compiler setup to compile the c-extension code, then
+lack the proper compiler setup to compile the C-extension code, then
 you can simply copy-paste the package code to your site-packages.
 In this
-way the python fallback code will be used instead of the compiled c-extension code.
+way the Python fallback code will be used instead of the compiled C-extension code.

 ## Dependencies